 As mentioned earlier, EBITDA is a unique metric that helps small business owners see how their companies are performing at any given time.
 It can be used to project a company’s profitability, assess its value, identify cash-flow potential (or cash-flow problems), and determine how much funding is needed to pay off short- and long-term debt.
 In addition, EBITDA can help entrepreneurs uncover growth opportunities.
 EBITDA consists of these six (6) parts:

 This is your company’s net income (or net loss) for the specific period (month, quarter, or year) that you are calculating your EBITDA.

 I = Interest

-The interest your business earns, and any costs related to interest (i.e., paying business debt), are not subtracted from your earnings when calculating EBITDA.
+When calculating EBITDA, the interest your company earns and any costs related to interest (i.e., paying debt) are not subtracted from your earnings.

 T = Taxes